randrews/dovetail/src/README.md

 Excercise your overall coding skills by extending this application.
 This application represents in a large part a simplified version of our application stack.
 Proving that you can find your way around this code base, while navigating the amount of OSS code involved will help demonstrate your capabilties to our team.

+# Getting Started

+- run 'rake' -- from here on out it should build in visual studio

 # Requirements:

 - Extend the 'Name' field to 'First Name' and 'Last Name'